vikassri/vikassri.github.io/_posts/2020-07-24-nifi-rdbms-to-hbase.md

 - Create the hbase table [**ExecuteStreamCommand**]
 - Put the data into hbase [**PutHbaseJson**]

 As you saw that i have used Eight processors in the flow and completed the data transfer along with data transformation.
-Lets go one by one with these processors
+Let's go one by one with these processors

 ## **Nifi and RDBS Connection**